 While most of us on a Keto Diet want to test for ketones regularly, it is not necessary.
-Many times you can know if you are ketosis by watching for signs and seeing the benefits.
-By watching for these ‘symptoms’ of ketosis, you’ll have a pretty good idea when you have achieved ketosis and began burning ketones as your body’s primary source of fuel.
+Many times you can know if you are in ketosis by watching for signs and seeing the benefits.
+By watching for these ‘symptoms’ of ketosis, you’ll have a pretty good idea when you have achieved ketosis and begun burning ketones as your body’s primary source of fuel.

 What are the signs or symptoms of Ketosis?

 - Weight Loss

 - Clearer Mind